 Reporting sexual harassment

-If you are not comfortable taking steps to address the sexual harassment yourself, you should report such behaviour to your manager.
+You can report sexual harassment to your manager.
 If your manager is the harasser, you should report to Human Resources or another manager.
-They may also give the name of another person to contact, especially in companies that don’t have established Human Resources departments.
+They may also give the name of another person to contact, especially in employers that don’t have established Human Resources departments.

 It’s okay to report sexual harassment in person, but you should follow up with a formal email or letter containing the following information.